 - Cook the quinoa following the instructions found at Master Recipe: Perfect Quinoa, using 1 1/2 cups quinoa and 2 1/4 cups water.
+Or, use our Instant Pot quinoa method.
 While the quinoa cooks, complete Step 2 and 3.

-- Chop off the dark green stems of the leeks, then slice them in half length-wise.
-Place each leek half cut-side down on the cutting board, then chop it into thin slices (resulting in half-moon shapes).
+- Chop the leeks (watch the video!): Chop off the dark green stems of the leeks, then slice them in half length-wise.
+Place each leek half cut-side down on the cutting board, then chop it into thin half-moon shapes.
 Rinse thoroughly in a colander to remove any dirt.
 Remove the leaves of the thyme, and chop the sage leaves.
 If not already chopped, roughly chop the walnuts.

 - In a skillet, heat 1 1/2 tablespoons olive oil.
 Add the leeks and sauté about 4 minutes, just before they begin to brown.